Cincinnati and Vanderbilt get underway at 4 p.m. ET/3 p.m. CT.

 The RallyCats student support group paid a visit to lacrosse practice on Thursday, Feb.
 11.

-Natalie Lang is in her first season at her alma mater as assistant lacrosse coach.
-She returns to Clifton following two seasons as an assistant coach at Transylvania University.
+Natalie Lang is in her second season at her alma mater as assistant lacrosse coach.

 Lang was a three-time team captain at UC.
 As a freshman, she scored twice in the program’s first-ever win over Saint Mary’s (Calif.) and also recorded the first assist in program history during the inaugural game versus Vanderbilt.

-A product of Cincinnati's Mount Notre Dame High School, she was a three-time All-Girls Greater Cincinnati League selection and a two-time lacrosse team captain.
+A product of Cincinnati’s Mount Notre Dame High School, she was a three-time All-Girls Greater Cincinnati League selection and a two-time lacrosse team captain.
 Lang graduated from the University of Cincinnati in 2011 with a double major in marketing and communications.
-Her brother, Dominic, plays lacrosse at John Carroll University.
+Her brother Dominic, is a junior midfielder on the lacrosse team at John Carroll University.

 2010: Played in all 17 games, starting 15 at midfield... recorded 31 points on the year (16 goals, 15 assists) ... caused nine turnovers and controlled 11 draws in 2010 ... picked up second-most ground balls on the team with 33 ... scored a season-high three goals against Louisville ... picked up a season-high six ground balls against Duquesne.